Presentation instructions

 • Every slide should contain a title summarising the information presented on the slide.

-• Do not use small fonts as it may be hard for the audience to read it.
-Use fonts such as sans serif type (such as Arial or Helvetica).
+• Use large, clear fonts such as sans serif type (such as Arial or Helvetica).

 • Use contrasting colours – for example either a dark background with light text or a light background with dark text.